openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 Now that we have used `docker-compose` to deploy a relatively complicated network, we can start testing it out to make sure everything is in place and looks correct.
 Let's try it out.

-To test, we will `docker-compose exe` into the running controller.
+To test, we will `docker-compose exec` into the running controller.

 ```bash
 docker-compose exec ziti-controller bash